jeffgreenca/yamllint/README.md

   5:1       error    syntax error: could not find expected ':'
 ```

-You can override this behavior by specifying any valid yamllint arguments.
+It just runs `yamllint`, so alternatively specify any valid yamllint arguments.